awcodify/sysctl-theme/_posts/2025-05-13-typography-and-readability-in-arsxy-theme.md

 ### Line Length

-Sysctl limits line length to approximately 80 characters (around 700px), which research shows is optimal for readability and comprehension.
+Arsxy limits line length to approximately 80 characters (around 700px), which research shows is optimal for readability and comprehension.

 ### Line Height